robertwayne/pyxi/docs/index.rst

 ================================

 `pyxi` is a small library for interfacing with PyxelEdit `.pyxel` files in an object-oriented manner.
-Currently it is extremely barebones, only letting you access all the values of your `.pyxel` files and loading a `PIL.Image.Image` object from a single tile.
+Currently it allows for viewing all attributes of a `.pyxel` file, modifying values, and repacking the file into its original format for use within PyxelEdit.

 .. toctree::
    :maxdepth: 4